apburt/treeseg/README.md

 ## Overview

-*treeseg* has been developed to near-automatically extract tree-level point clouds from high-density plot-level lidar point clouds acquired in forested scenes.
+*treeseg* has been developed to near-automatically extract tree-level point clouds from high-density larger-area lidar point clouds acquired in forested scenes.
 A full description of the methods can be found here: http://discovery.ucl.ac.uk/1575534/ (pp. 96-167)

-Briefly, libtreeseg provides a set of generic functions that have been wrapped here into a series of executables to: i) identify individual stems in the plot-level point cloud (findstems), ii) extract each of these identified stems up to the first order of branching (segmentstems), and iii) segment each individual crown from neighbouring vegetation (isolatecrown).
+Briefly, libtreeseg provides a set of generic functions that have been wrapped here into a series of executables to: i) identify individual stems in the larger-area point cloud (findstems), ii) extract each of these identified stems up to the first order of branching (segmentstem), and iii) segment each individual crown from neighbouring vegetation (segmentcrown).

 ## Prerequisites